ztlmememe/LLMxFM_ICRL/README.md

-### :test_tube: Reproducibility
+### :warning: Known Issues :warning:
 > ***Disclaimer :grey_exclamation:***
 >
-> Due to the inherent instability of **In-Context Learning (ICL)**, hardware variance, and the randomness of seed selection, we cannot guarantee *perfect reproducibility* of all experimental results.
+> While In-Context Learning (ICL) inevitably involves some variance due to hardware differences and random seed selection, our experiments demonstrate that these effects **do not alter the main conclusions**.
 >
-> We have carefully fixed random seeds in many of our runs, but we still observe small variations.
-In fact, when running on large-scale clusters, even with the **same FM cache** and the **same codebase**, inference outputs may differ across different cluster accounts.
-By contrast, on a single machine the results are repeatable.
+> We have fixed random seeds wherever possible, and on a single machine our results are fully reproducible.
+On large-scale clusters, occasional variation may occur—even with the same FM cache and identical codebase—but repeated trials consistently yield the same trends and support our claims.
 >
-> We welcome any suggestions regarding this issue.
-Importantly, such instability is **not unique to our method**—it also appears in baseline ICL methods.
-Nevertheless, repeated trials consistently confirm the same empirical conclusions.
->
-> For transparency, we provide part of our experiment logs on [Hugging Face](https://huggingface.co/datasets/tianle233/icrl-data/) for reference (note: earlier logs were automatically cleared by the cluster).
+> Importantly, such behavior is not unique to our method and is also observed in baseline ICL approaches.
+To promote transparency, we release a recent subset of our experiment logs on [Hugging Face](https://huggingface.co/datasets/tianle233/icrl-data/)(note: earlier logs were automatically cleared by the cluster).

 ---